Tang Yin — An Exceptional Artist in the History of China and His Pathos Life Encounters

 The Ming Empire lost a smart politician but gained an outstanding artist.
 Most of Tang Yin's exceptional masterpieces were finished in his most desperate times.

-Before he departed old, sick, and poor, he lamented that among the big world, the heaven and the hell, there was no place that he could ever belong.
+Before he departed old, sick, and poor, he lamented that among the big world, from heaven to hell, there was no place that he could ever belong.

 Tang Yin's Painting "Chun Shan Ban Lv Tu" that Describes He and A Friend, Sitting and Chatting in Grand Nature — Shanghai Museum